-The most worrisome complication of opioid use is an “overdose,” which means that the body’s natural drive to breathe is so suppressed that the patient stops breathing and can die.
+The most worrisome complication of opioid use is an overdose, which means that the body’s natural drive to breathe is so suppressed that the patient stops breathing and can die.

-Please note that you will NEVER be held legally responsible or “get in trouble” for calling 911 or for administering Narcan to a patient if you think they have overdosed, so don’t let worries about this stop you from trying to help that person immediately!
+Please note that you will NEVER be held legally or criminally responsible or get in trouble for calling 911 or administering Narcan to a patient if you think they have overdosed.
+Don’t let these concerns stop you from trying to help that person immediately.

 People who overdose can't treat themselves and rely on friends and family members for help.
 If you know someone you care about misuses opioids, learn how to spot the signs of an overdose, and talk with your doctor about getting a prescription for lifesaving naloxone.
 Some states also offer Naloxone (Narcan) over the counter, or without a prescription, for purchase at local pharmacies.
 If you know someone with an OUD, it is always wise to have Narcan available around the house and be prepared to use it if necessary.
 You can think of it like having an epi-pen around the house to treat someone with a known history of severe anaphylaxis or allergies.
 Make sure you know where it is and read instructions on how to use it in case of emergency